“I, Benjamin Franklin Potts, do solemnly swear that I will support the constitution of the United States.”

 The two oaths, taken by all commissioned and noncommissioned officers and privates, were defined by the First United States Congress in 1789.
 The oath for officers changed over the years, but the oaths for enlisted men stayed the same until the mid-20th century.

 Following the brief ceremony, Private Potts was escorted onto a train with several dozen other draftees.
+On boarding, each man was given two box lunches, supplied by the Red Cross Society of Erin, that would be his dinner and supper.
 The train pulled out for Camp Gordon in Chamblee, Georgia, where they would undergo six weeks of military training.

 Three months from that day, my great grandfather would be fighting in France.